Ultimate Guide to Garden Gate Security

 Metal Security Gates

-Today, steel gates hold a large proportion within the domestic market as they are natural stronger and do not need reinforcement like with wooden gates.
+Today, metal steel gates hold a large proportion within the domestic market as they are natural stronger and do not need reinforcement like with wooden gates.
 They are also the more popular material as they can be used to create more complex designs within the structure, providing both an attractive attention to the garden and an efficient garden safety feature.

-However, there are things that need to be considered with metal gates are that they must be treated in an external environment to prevent corrosion; otherwise the strength of the gate will deteriorate.
-Another consideration is that the designs that make a metal gate more attractive than a wooden gate could pose a big security risk.
+However, there are things that need to be considered with metal security gates are that they must be treated in an external environment to prevent corrosion; otherwise the strength of the gate will deteriorate.
+Another consideration is that the designs that make a metal security gate more attractive than a wooden gate could pose a big security risk.
 If the gate features a horizontal solid bar, this could be used by an intruder to climb the fence and gain access to your garden.

 Secure Wooden Garden Gates

 There are two basic variations of the wooden back garden gate; the ledged and braced gate and the framed, ledged and braced gate.
 As you can see from the diagram they look the same from the front but one has a stronger frame and design.
 Often the strength of a wooden gate is determined by the thickness and design, so when choosing a gate look at the size and thickness of the backing rails.
-The back rails will be the determining factor of how hard it is to break through the gate.
+The back rails will be the determining factor of how hard it is to break through a wooden gate.

 A step up from the basic wooden gate would be ones that are secured with mortice and tenon joints.
 This type of joint is formed by the tenon; often referred to as a rail, that fits into a square or rectangular corresponding member; the mortice.
 Designed to fit perfectly together, it connects at right angles and is secured by glue or pins.’